 In fact, throughout the frequency range the LCD-1 remain vigilant and hawk-eyed; no detail escapes, and no overtone is understated.
 Listen to a complex, involved recording such as The Divine Comedy’s The Frog Princess and the soundstage is deep, wide and tall.
 All the elements are locked in position, with plenty of elbow-room, hanging together as a coherent and unified whole.
 This sort of integration and separation is tricky for even the most capable headphones to achieve – but the LCD-1 pull it off without breaking sweat.

 There’s rapidity to the lowest frequencies, but plenty of substance and extension, too.
 Plus, of course, those remarkable detail levels.
 The most capable dynamic-driver alternatives will hit harder where bass is concerned, and for some listeners that will be important.
 But no alternative has the low-end speed and flexibility that’s on display here.

 Neither excitable nor dispassionate, the overall LCD-1 sound is, in fact, neutral.
 Which can sound like a pejorative, but it isn’t.
 “Neutrality” is a tricky position to achieve for headphones, and those that can simply get out the way of a recording and just hand it over in full are always covetable.

-The LCD-1 offers high-quality sound reproduction from a reasonably compact, lightweight, easily transportable pair of well-made headphones.
+You want uncompromising sound: The LCD-1 offers high-quality sound reproduction from a reasonably compact, lightweight, easily transportable pair of well-made headphones.
 Unless you’re after fancier features, the Audeze are pretty great.

-Given that most over-ear designs at this sort of money offer wireless, noise-cancelling, app-controlled facilities – and the best sound pretty good too – the LCD-1 might seem a tricky sell.
+You want wireless/noise cancellation: Given that most over-ear designs at this sort of money offer wireless, noise-cancelling, app-controlled facilities – and the best sound pretty good too – the LCD-1 might seem a tricky sell.